 “Nobody is getting infected with a COVID-19 vaccine.
 It is only the surface protein that would be replicated because we have given you the messenger RNA.
 It is not the entire virus,” he explained.

 One misconception is that an mRNA vaccine would not be useful when the virus mutates.

 A July 2020 study that appears in Frontiers in Microbiology confirms that the virus mutates.
 After analyzing 48,635 samples of SARS-CoV-2, the researchers identified an average of 7.23 mutations per sample.

 While mutations are a certainty, Dr. Sun said that this should not be a cause for alarm.

 “There has been an estimated 250,000 variants or strains of SARS-CoV-2 sequenced in the lab.
 For the most part, the virus has a low mutation rate compared to the mutation rate of the

 Another concern is whether natural immunity would be more effective than a vaccine.
 However, a CDC study from November 2021 found that COVID-19 mRNA vaccines are about

 “Natural immunity is not better than vaccine-acquired immunity.
 These vaccines have the potential to provide you with protective immunity without the risks associated with infection,” Dr. Yager told MNT.

 Dr. Kenyon said that before any clinical trial can start, a data monitoring and safety board must approve a study protocol.

 A phase 1 trial focuses on the safety of the vaccine candidate.
-Escalating doses of the vaccine are given to healthy volunteers to determine side effects and tolerability.
+The researchers give escalating doses of the vaccine to healthy volunteers to determine side effects and tolerability.